codinglead/codinglead.github.io/_posts/2019-07-10-key-concepts-in-positioning-elements.md

 ---
 layout: project
 title: Key Concepts In Positioning Elements with CSS
-date: 2018-12-05 3:35 -0700
+date: 2019-07-10 22:59 -0700
 meta: CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box.
-It has the following positioning schemes that allow you to control the layout of a page <strong>normal</strong> flow, <strong>relative</strong> positioning, and <strong>absolute</strong> positioning.
+It has the following positioning types that allow you to control the layout of a page <strong>normal</strong> flow, <strong>relative</strong> positioning, and <strong>absolute</strong> positioning.
 pic: images/css-logo.svg
 imgAlt: the CSS3 logo
 tags: ["css"]